greatscottgadgets/cynthion/docs/source/getting_started_facedancer.rst

     python ./rubber-ducky.py

-If all goes well, you should see the string ``hello, facedancer`` typed into the target device.
+If all goes well, you should see the string ``hello, facedancer`` typed into the target host.

 More Information
 ----------------